talkpython/100daysofcode-with-python-course/days/10-12-pytest/README.md

 > The purpose of test fixtures is to provide a fixed baseline upon which tests can reliably and repeatedly execute. pytest fixtures offer dramatic improvements over the classic xUnit style of setup/teardown functions - [pytest fixtures: explicit, modular, scalable](https://docs.pytest.org/en/latest/fixture.html)

 A typical example is a database app that needs to setup and tear down its state before each test.
-Read through [the docs](https://docs.pytest.org/en/latest/fixture.html) and/or this article: [`pytest` fixtures easy example](http://pythontesting.net/framework/pytest/pytest-fixtures-easy-example/).
-Then try to find a use case for the `pytest.fixture` decorator.
-For example, I used it [for this small DB app](https://realpython.com/blog/python/building-a-simple-web-app-with-bottle-sqlalchemy-twitter-api/#add-tests-with-pytest) (code [here](https://github.com/pybites/pytip/blob/master/tests/test_tips.py)).
+Today try to come up with a use case to use `@pytest.fixture` after checking out our article: [All You Need to Know to Start Using Fixtures in Your pytest Code](https://pybit.es/pytest-fixtures.html).

 Ready to become a `pytest` ninja?
 You can do it!